UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-2.md

 [Prev](mvvm-1.md)

 ## Part 2 - Binding Between UI Elements using Code
 [Part 2 is here](/code/Chapter2/Bindings/HelloBindings-02).
 Build and run this to see what it does.
-Note the strange behaviour once you get back to the first saying.
+Note the strange behavior once you get back to the first saying.
 This was added to illustrate a point and will be removed later.

 This step is simply to illustrate the mechanism of two-way _binding_.
 I have purposely used code to set up the bindings as it exposes the APIs that are leveraged by XAML in subsequent sections.
 This can be very helpful for demystifying what is going on.